Keyfactor/signserver-ce/signserver/lib/ext/quartz-readme.txt

     http://www.apache.org/licenses/LICENSE-2.0

 The jars:
- quartz-1.6.0.jar
+ quartz-1.6.3.jar

-This is version 1.6.0
+This is version 1.6.3

-Used mainly to parse cron expressíons to the timed services in signserver and to schedule jobs in the mailsigner.
+Used mainly to parse cron expressions to the timed services in signserver and to schedule jobs in the mailsigner.